 Our office accepts CASH, PERSONAL & CERTIFIED CHECKS and MONEY ORDERS.

-Checks should be made payable to York City Treasurer.
-Please note the full PROPERTY ID NUMBER (18 digits i.e. ## – ### – ## – ###### – #####) on your check memo area.
+Checks should be made payable to City of York.
+Please note the full PROPERTY ID NUMBER (18 digits i.e. ##–###–##–######–#####) in the check memo area.
+The property address may not be sufficient.
+If available, also include bill number.

-You must include the tax collector’s portion of your bill with your payment.
-There is a $5 fee for a duplicate bill if you fail to send the tax collector’s portion with your payment.
+You should include the tax collector’s portion of your bill with your payment.
+If you fail to send the tax collector’s portion with your payment, there is currently a $5 fee for a duplicate bill.
 If you make a payment during the Discount Period and fail to include either the tax collector’s portion or the $5 duplicate bill fee/parcel, your payment will be returned.
 This may result in missing the Discount Deadline!

 If you make a payment during the Face Period or Penalty Period and fail to include either the tax collector’s portion or the $5 duplicate bill fee/parcel, $5 of your payment will be applied to the duplicate bill fee and the balance applied to your property taxes.
-This will leave a $5 balance due on your account.
-If unpaid through December 31st, this amount will become delinquent and turned over to Tax Claim.
+This will leave a balance due on your account.
+Effective March 1, 2025, the duplicate bill fee will increase to $10 for all non-homesteaded properties and for all homesteaded properties after the face deadline.

 Delinquent Tax Inquiries